 6. The shorter the payback period, the sweeter your metrics

 Payback period in capital budgeting is the amount of time it takes for your company to recover the cost of acquiring one customer.
 For example, a customer that costs $350 to acquire and contributes $25/month, or $300/year, has a payback period of 13.9 months.
 As time increases, a customer pays back more of their customer acquisition cost (CAC) through their incremental subscription payments.

 The example in the graph above shows revenue/spend on the y-axis and time on the x-axis.

 The time before the company earns back the CAC is shown in red.
 Eventually, the customer pays back all of their CAC, shown here when the line crossed the x-axis.
-Then the customer's payment can go toward the company's growth.
-That time period in shown in green.
-In this example, it takes 15 months for the company to regain CAC.
+Once the cost of the investment is covered, then the customer's payment can go toward the company's growth.
+That time period is shown in green.
+In this example, it takes 15 months for the company to regain the original investment in CAC.

 In the example above, the customer pays back their CAC over time, but the time to payback CAC exceeds one year.
 One year after the customer's acquisition is marked by the green dotted line.
 At this point, 80% of the CAC is paid back, meaning the CAC ratio is 80%.

 Why is it important to calculate your payback period?